 If you have a 4” lift then the better choice would be a 33×12.5” on a negative -24 offset.

-Check out https://www.customwheeloffset.com/gallery for a comprehensive collection of rim, tire and suspension setups with feedback from owners.
+Check out https://www.customwheeloffset.com/gallery for a comprehensive collection of rim, tire, and suspension setups with feedback from owners.
 You’ll see what the popular options are and what work is required in more detail.
-Big-ups to these guys for creating this resource!
+Big ups to these guys for creating this resource!

 The Ford F150 is a fantastic truck to modify and allows you a whole range of options even in standard/stock form.
-Fortunately, the wheel arches on the F150 is still of the round design, which allows you to fit bigger tire combinations with more ease.
+Fortunately, the wheel arches on the F150 are still of the round design, which allows you to fit bigger tire combinations with more ease.

 If you opt for anything bigger than a 33”, I would strongly suggest a full lift kit or a leveling kit.
 Not only will it eliminate most of the hassle of having to trim away plastic, but it also enhances the appearance of your truck.